OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployment-guide/deploying-a-simple-multi-tenant-project.md

 ![](/docs/images/5669221/5865649.png?effects=drop-shadow)

-Once the deployment completes you should see the result of running the [script we set up in an earlier ste](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-multi-tenant-project.md)p, where theÂ **Octopus.Tenant.Name** is written to the log, and the database connection string is calculated.
-At the moment the connection string and URL are emptyÂ - we are going to configure tenant-specific variables in the next step.
+Once the deployment completes you should see the result of running the [script we set up in an earlier ste](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/creating-your-first-multi-tenant-project.md)p, where the **Octopus.Tenant.Name** is written to the log, and the database connection string is calculated.
+At the moment the connection string and URL are empty - we are going to configure tenant-specific variables in the next step.

 ![](/docs/images/5669221/5865596.png)